qor/publish/README.md

 ## Qor Support

-[QOR](http://getqor.com) is architected from the ground up to accelerate development and deployment of Content Management Systems, E-commerce Systems, and Business Applications, and comprised of modules that abstract common features for such system.
+[QOR](http://getqor.com) is architected from the ground up to accelerate development and deployment of Content Management Systems, E-commerce Systems, and Business Applications and as such is comprised of modules that abstract common features for such systems.

-Although Publish could be used alone, it works nicely with QOR, if you have requirements to manage your application's data, be sure to check QOR out!
+Although Publish could be used alone, it works very nicely with QOR, if you have requirements to manage your application's data, be sure to check QOR out!

 [Publish Demo: http://demo.getqor.com/admin/publish](http://demo.getqor.com/admin/publish)

-If you want to all changes you made in draft table by default, initialize QOR admin with publish's draft DB, if you want to manage those drafts data, add it as resource
+If you want all changes made to be stored in the draft table by default, initialize QOR Admin with the Publish value's draft DB.
+If you then want to manage those drafts' data, add the Publish value as resource to QOR Admin:

 ```go
 Admin := admin.New(&qor.Config{DB: Publish.DraftDB()})